Morgan Farley

 Francis Morgan Farley (October 3, 1898 – October 11, 1988) was an American actor on the stage and in films and television.

 Career

-His theatrical career began in 1918 in the stage adaptation of Booth Tarkington's Seventeen.
+His theatrical career began in 1917 in the stage adaptation of Booth Tarkington's Seventeen.
 He recreated the role of Joe Bullitt in Orson Welles's Mercury Theatre on the Air adaptation of the story that aired October 16, 1938.
 He gained a whole new generation of followers as a result of his guest spots on the original Star Trek series in the 1960s in the episodes "The Return of the Archons" and "The Omega Glory".
-In 1967 he appeared as Paco on the TV western series The Big Valley in the episode titled "Days of Grace."
-Morgan Farley also appeared in Barnaby Jones; episode titled, "See Some Evil...Do Some Evil" (4/8/1973).
+In 1967 he appeared as Paco on the TV western series The Big Valley in the episode titled "Days of Grace".
+He played the counterfeiter Harry Holmes in The Wild Wild West S3 E9 "The Night of the Circus of Death" which aired 11/2/1967.
+Morgan Farley also appeared in the Barnaby Jones episode titled, "See Some Evil...Do Some Evil" (4/8/1973).

-Farley played a large number of mostly small parts in movies, television and Broadway, including the church minister in High Noon.
+Farley played a large number of mostly small parts in movies, television and Broadway, including the church minister in High Noon; and a juror permitted to ask questions in Angel Face.
 He also served in World War II.